kaustav1987/Continuous-Control-using-DDPG/README.md

 ### Score vs Episode while training 1 agent
 <img src="https://github.com/kaustav1987/Continuous-Control-using-DDPG/blob/master/Single%20Agent%20Score%20Plot.png">
+It took me 263 episodes to get the desired score for Version1 (1 agent)

 ### Score vs Episode while training 20 agents
 <img src="https://github.com/kaustav1987/Continuous-Control-using-DDPG/blob/master/20%20Agent%20Score%20Plot.png">
+It took me 102 episodes to get the desired score for Version2 (20 agents)

 I stil want to check this task with the A2C , D4PG algorithm and discover when and where each of the algorithms (DDPG vs. D4PG) have the best performance.
 I also want to check if using Advantage Critic benefits this task.
+I want to explore I want to try with experienced replay.
+We may learn more from rare but important events in that case.I think we may also try N-Step boostrapping instead 1 step for bias-variance tradeoff.
 I think the reward calculation using GAE may also benefit.